-The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the System.
-The Comptroller is an elected official determined in a direct statewide election and serves a four-year term.
-Thomas P. DiNapoli has served as Comptroller since February 7, 2007.
-In November 2014, he was elected for a new term commencing January 1, 2015.
 System benefits are established under the provisions of the New York State Retirement and Social Security Law (RSSL).
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
-Generally, members of the System are employees of the State and its municipalities, other than New York City.
+Generally, members of the System are employees, other than teachers, of the State and its municipalities, other than New York City.

 ERS and PFRS are cost-sharing, multiple-employer, defined benefit pension plans.
-The System is included in the State's financial report as a pension trust fund.
+The System is included in the State of New York's financial report as a pension trust fund.
 The Public Employees' Group Life Insurance Plan (GLIP) provides death benefits in the form of life insurance.
 In these statements, GLIP amounts are apportioned to and included in ERS and PFRS.

-As of March 31, 2017, the number of participating employers for ERS and PFRS consisted of the following:
+As of March 31, 2020, the number of participating employers for ERS and PFRS consisted of the following:

 ERS PFRS

 State 1 1

 Counties 57 4

 Cities 61 61

-Towns 913 207
+Towns 915 206

-Villages 485 375
+Villages 479 347

-Other 798 39
+Other 754 38

-School districts 698
+School districts 692

-Total 3,013 687
+Total 2,959 657

-As of March 31, 2017, the System membership for ERS and PFRS consisted of the following:
+As of March 31, 2020, the System membership for ERS and PFRS consisted of the following:

 ERS PFRS

-Retirees and beneficiaries currently receiving benefits 417,499 34,956
+Retirees and beneficiaries currently receiving benefits 449,806 37,601

-Active members 496,441 32,332
+Active members 497,659 32,888

-Inactive members 120,702 2,849
+Inactive members 140,087 2,702

-Total members and benefit recipients 1,034,642 70,137
+Total members and benefit recipients 1,087,552 73,191

-\ Includes vested members not currently receiving benefits and nonvested members.
+^{} Includes vested members not currently receiving benefits and nonvested members.